 Direct Loan borrowers must:

-2. Complete a Master Promissory Note at the same website.
+- Complete a Master Promissory Note at the same website.
 When you sign the Master Promissory Note, you are agreeing to repay the loan according to the terms of the note.
-If you complete a MPN in the last 10 years in the Direct Loan program and received funds based on it, you will not need to complete a new MPN.
+If you have completed an MPN in the last 10 years in the Direct Loan program and received funds based on it, you will not need to complete a new MPN.

 You may check your loan history at: www.nslds.ed.gov/nslds_SA/

 Graduate students can borrow up to the cost of education or a total of $20,500 unsubsidized Stafford Loan.